If you are in real estate, you may already know that you can experience many different sales situations.

 Because direct sales also happen when you, as a real estate investor, do a cold-calling campaign to motivated sellers.

-The seller wants to sell his property directly to you and you want to sell him your solution to his problem (a cash deal, a creative deal, etc.) and, in doing so, making a profit.
+The seller wants to sell his property directly to you, and you want to sell him your solution to his problem (a cash deal, a creative deal, etc.) and, in doing so, make a profit.

 How different real estate business models and professions fit into direct sales or not, I will come to in the second part of this article.

 Confusing Direct Sales with Direct Marketing

 There are also chances that you might confuse direct sales with direct marketing.
 And I must admit the lines are fine.

 Whereas in direct sales, people directly engage with consumers and reach out to them, direct marketing just means that a company markets directly to consumers.

 Basically, I am writing about all the strategies and methods on my website are direct marketing methods.

-It relies on direct communication to individual consumers or potential customers, different from using third parties such as the mass media.
+It relies on direct communication with individual consumers or potential customers, different from using third parties such as the mass media.

 So, all the different marketing channels I often mention, such as pay-per-click advertising (search and social), push text campaigns, content marketing, direct mail, and email marketing, belong to direct marketing.